 I used to think that I had the perfect system for finishing a seminar.
 I'd make myself available for hours before a session, but after the session, if you blinked, you would miss me.
-During more seminars than I would like to mention, I would literally start packing my laptop bag during the last five minutes of delivery.
-That meant I could finish and catch that flight booked with the tight connection.
+During more seminars than I would like to mention, I would start packing my laptop bag during the last five minutes of delivery.
+That meant I could finish and catch a flight booked with a tight connection.

 Gone are the days when professional speakers could take to the stage, wow an audience, shake a few hands, sign a couple of books, and leave.
-After September 11, 2001, the seminar world was reshaped.
-The genre of flying clients to beautiful locations, sending in internal speakers to educate their clients, sprinkling in a couple of professional speakers to hold the meeting together, and marching the clients to golf courses after lunch has passed.
+The days of flying clients to beautiful locations, sending in internal speakers to educate the clients, sprinkling in a couple of professional speakers to hold the meeting together, and marching clients to golf courses after lunch no longer exist.
+Remind yourself that each delivery is a blessing.

 My suggestion is a simple one.
-Book the later flight, and do not run out of that room when you've finished your delivery.
+Book the later flight, and do not run out of the room when you've finished your delivery.
 Quite possibly the best selling time for additional seminars takes place the moment you finish that seminar.
-You owe it to your client and yourself to spend as much time as necessary to sign books, answer questions, and let that audience get to know you.
+You owe it to your client and yourself to spend as much time as necessary to sign books, answer questions, and let the audience get to know you.